Yu Wenjun: Regency

-Deposition, death and burial
+Capture, death and burial

 In 327, Yu Liang further resolved on separating Su, then the governor of Liyang Commandery (歷陽, roughly modern Chaohu, Anhui) from his troops, and he promoted Su to minister of agriculture—a post that did not involve commanding troops.
-Su saw his intent and declared a rebellion, with Zu's assistance.
+Su saw his intent and declared a rebellion in c.December, (Note: Vol 93 of Zizhi Tongjian and the annals of Emperor Cheng in Jin Shu both recorded that Su Jun and Zu Yue rebelled in the 11th month of the 2nd year of the Xianhe era; the month corresponds to 30 Nov to 30 Dec 327 in the Julian calendar.) with Zu's assistance.
 Yu Liang initially thought that Su could be easily defeated, but instead Su quickly arrived at the capital in early March 328 and captured it.
 Yu Liang was forced to flee.
-Meanwhile, Su granted himself and Zu various titles on 5 March 328 and allowed his troops to pillage the capital; it was said that even Empress Dowager Yu's servant girls became spoils for his troops.
+Meanwhile, Su granted himself and Zu various titles on 5 March 328 (Note: According to the annals of Emperor Cheng in Book of Jin and vol.94 of Zizhi Tongjian, Su Jun granted himself and Zu Yue the titles on the dingsi day of the 2nd month of the 3rd year of the Xianhe era of Emperor Cheng's reign; the date corresponds to 5 Mar 328 in the proleptic Gregorian calendar.
+Tongjian also added the observation that Su Jun also issued a general pardon on that day, but said pardon did not include Yu Liang and his brothers.) and allowed his troops to pillage the capital; it was said that even Empress Dowager Yu's servant girls became spoils for his troops.
 Further, it was said that Su himself "humiliated" Empress Dowager Yu— although the method of humiliation was not specified in history, it is believed that she was raped by the troops.
 Empress Dowager Yu died in distress and fear at the age of 32 (by East Asian reckoning).
+(Note: Vol.94 of Zizhi Tongjian only recorded that Lady Yu died in distress (以憂崩).
+However, the volume did record that Lady Yu's servant girls, along with other women of the harem, became spoils for Su's troops; this is similar to the record found in the annals of Emperor Cheng in Jin Shu.
+Tongjian also recorded that noblewomen were stripped naked; those who could found straw or hay from damaged mats to preserve their modesty.
+Those who couldn't find straw sat down and used earth from the ground to cover themselves.)
 Her son Emperor Cheng became Su's captive for months before other provincial generals converged on Jiankang and defeated Su.
 The empress dowager's body was eventually recovered and she was buried together with Emperor Ming at Wuping Mausoleum on 19 May 328.